How to rank on ChatGPT: 7 tactics that work

 2. Implement FAQPage schema

-The technical implementation: add a JSON-LD block in your page head with `@type: "FAQPage"`.
-Each question goes in the `name` field of a `Question` object.
-The answer goes in `acceptedAnswer.text`.
-Keep answers under 60 words for highest extractability.
-Aim for 4 to 6 pairs per page.
-Use Google's Rich Results Test to confirm the block is valid before publishing.
+FAQPage JSON-LD tells AI crawlers exactly which questions your content answers and what the answers are.
+When your FAQ holds a direct, factual answer to a question buyers ask, ChatGPT's Browse feature can pull that answer straight into a response.
+Add a JSON-LD block in your page head with `@type: "FAQPage"`.
+Each question goes in the `name` field of a `Question` object, and the answer goes in `acceptedAnswer.text`.
+Keep answers under 60 words for the highest extractability, aim for 4 to 6 pairs per page, and run Google's Rich Results Test to confirm the block is valid before you publish.
+Deploy it on your homepage, every service page, and any content page that answers buyer questions directly.

 3. Build consistent brand entity recognition